 The risk of a fire after an accident obviously is increased for vehicles containing hazardous or flammable loads.
 Special rules apply to trucks and truck drivers that transport hazardous materials.
 Generally, section 397 of the FMCSR provides the rules and regulations applicable to the transport of hazardous materials.

 If you or a loved one has been injured in an accident with a tractor-trailer, contact the best 18-wheeler accident attorney you can find quickly after the accident.
-With semi-truck accidents, time is usually of the essence, and the sooner you consult with a real truck accident attorney, the better.
+In semi-truck accidents, acting quickly is important.
+It’s best to talk to a truck accident lawyer as soon as possible.

 Contact a truck accident lawyer in Houston, TX, for help.